-The hold out matte must be connected to a different input of the matte control than your garbage matte.
-A hold out matte is connected to the solid input on the Delta keyer.
+The holdout matte must be connected to a different input of the Matte control than your garbage matte.
+A holdout matte is connected to the solid input on the Delta Keyer.

-- 3 Option-drag (macOS) or Alt-drag (Windows) from the HOLDOUT output to the Delta keyer node, and in the input pop-up menu, choose solid. - 4 Again using the divide and conquer technique, make adjustments to the polygon Bezier matte for the remaining frames in this shot.
-Use the select all points button above the viewer or draw a selection rectangle around a group of control points to move them, then refine any single points as needed.
+4 Option-drag (macOS) or Alt-drag (Windows) from the HOLDOUT output to the Delta Keyer node, and in the Input pop-up menu, choose Solid.

+5 Again using the divide and conquer technique, adjust the polygon Bézier matte for the remaining frames in this shot.
+Use the Select All Points button above the viewer or draw a selection rectangle around a group of control points to move them, and then refine any single points as needed.